 conditions and character of a neighborhood.

-The neighbors in the W Washington Ave / N Torrey Pines Dr neighborhood in Las Vegas are middle-income, making it a moderate income neighborhood.
+The neighbors in the W Washington Ave / N Torrey Pines Dr neighborhood in Las Vegas are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.